 The AAO is compiling information from a variety of sources to help members develop strategies for managing financial disruptions caused by the coronavirus.
 Additional resources will be added as they become available.

-- NEW: Cain Watters Provides Update on the Families First Coronavirus Relief Act
+- Cain Watters Provides Update on the Families First Coronavirus Relief Act

-- NEW: Resource on State-Based Support for Small Businesses Now Available
+- Resource on State-Based Support for Small Businesses Now Available

 - PPP Loan Forgiveness Application

 - WEBINAR: What You Need To Know About the New PPP Loan Forgiveness Application

 - 90 Day Cash Flow Plan for Reopening Your Orthodontic Practice

 - Leveraging the Employee Retention Tax Credit (ERC)

 - 3 Things in the CARES Act Orthodontists Need to Know

 - Treasury Secretary Says Individuals Can Defer Up To $1M In IRS Tax Payments Amid Coronavirus Outbreak

 - Income Tax Filing Deadline Will Now Be July 15 (Same as the Payment Deadline)